Involved In a Auto Accident? We Can Help!

 - Loss of use of property

 Pursuant to Civ.
 Code §1431.2(b)(2), non-economic damages are intangible harms, such as:

 - Mental anguish

 - Loss of consortium

 - Injury to reputation

-Speak to a Russell & Lazarus Auto Accident Lawyer
+Speak to an Auto Accident Lawyer at Russell & Lazarus

 Insurance companies are not your friends, no matter how friendly the adjuster may seem.
 What you say to the insurance adjuster could then be used against you should your case move on to litigation.
 Never give an insurance adjuster a recorded statement without an attorney present.
-More good claims have been destroyed by victims giving recorded or written statements to insurance companies than anything the insurance industry does to try and turn good claims into bad claims.
+More good claims have failed because of victims giving recorded or written statements to insurance companies than anything the insurance industry does to try and turn good claims into bad claims.
 Thus, it’s critical to first speak to a knowledgeable attorney who can properly assess your case and provide recommendations.